 These charts show how your RJE workstation and the network gateway work together.
 Each session consists of four parts:

-- 1 Logging on to the IBM Global Network and selecting Expedite/Direct - 2 Transmitting data to Information Exchange
+- Logging on to the network and selecting Expedite/Direct - 2 Transmitting data to Information Exchange

 This includes starting the Information Exchange session, sending messages and data to Information Exchange, and requesting any waiting messages.